pryjuli/Julian-Orozco-/README.md

-- 👋 Hi, I’m @JulianDavid10
+- 👋 Hi, I’m Julian Orozco
-- 👀 I’m interested in Data Science
+- 👀 I’m interested in Data Science, and here you can see my projects.
 - 🌱 I’m currently learning about that.